 Subject to any exclusions and other restrictions provided below, each travelling Customer is permitted to carry one Hand Baggage of maximum 7 Kgs, with an additional restriction as per guidelines of Bureau of Civil Aviation Security, that such Hand Baggage must have a maximum size not exceeding the following dimension:

 length 55cm + width 35cm + height 25cm.

-Customers accompanying infants are allowed an additional piece of Hand Baggage as per the limitations on weight and size provided above.
+Customers accompanying infants are allowed an additional piece of Hand Baggage upto 7 Kgs, not exceeding above size.
 In case Hand Baggage is found to be overweight at the boarding gate a flat rate of INR 400 per kg per sector (inclusive of GST) would be charged towards excess Hand Baggage charges.

 In addition to the one Hand Baggage permitted to be carried in accordance with the above, in line with the guidelines of Bureau of Civil Aviation Security, IndiGo will permit a Customer to carry the following items, without charging any excess Baggage charges:

 (d) one camera or a pair of binoculars;